-From the Caspian to Mediterranean: Stratigraphy, Geochronology, Environmental Change and Human Response during the Quaternary.
+From the Caspian to the Mediterranean: Stratigraphy, Geochronology, Environmental Change, and Human Response during the Quaternary.

 The study of Quaternary stratigraphy and geochronology in the Ponto-Caspian region dates back to the 19th century.

 The basic stratigraphic scale was first suggested by N.I.
 Andrusov and then modified by numerous researchers.
 The stratigraphic scale is based on the study of outcrops that formed on the bottom of the sea (many of which represent stratotypes for certain stratigraphic units) later exposed by tectonic uplift on coastal terraces.

 Many outcrops were observed during the IGCP 521, IGCP 610, and INQUA 0501 projects that established an international team of multidisciplinary scientists (about 300 people from 27 countries).

 The INQUA IFG 1709F POCAS project continue this fieldwork series.